x

 The text messages saying that she wanted police to leave her alone and her "friend" Williams alone didn't seem like the way Belonga would speak, according to friends.

-Williams claimed that he and Belonga were involved in a robbery together in a police interview, Mikkelson said.
-He said the state will present cell phone geolocation data showing the path that Belonga's cell phone took on April 7, 2023.
+Mikkelsen said the state will present cell phone geolocation data showing the path that Belonga's cell phone took on April 7, 2023.

 Mikkelsen said Belonga's phone left Tyler, went through Henderson and then reached Tatum at the trailer park where Williams lives.
 The phone then moved down to Zavalla where her car was later found and the phone stayed there until around 3 a.m.
 Data shows that Williams' phone took the same path as Belonga's phone.

-Her phone was with Williams when he went on a hunting trip in the Henderson area and met up with a different girlfriend, but Belonga herself was not, Mikkelsen said.
-Once investigators got into his phone, they found Williams searched things, "how do I silence my gun," "dead body found Rusk County," and "how quickly does it take for a body to decompose."
+Once investigators got into Williams' phone, they found Williams searched things like, "how do I silence my gun," "dead body found Rusk County," and "how quickly does it take for a body to decompose."
+During a search based on Belonga's cell phone location, a search party found a bone and Belonga's necklace.

 "Jesse Williams tried to commit the perfect murder, and he got pretty close," Mikkelsen said.

 Defense attorney Mishae Boren said that what the prosecution has is not enough to prove that Williams killed Belonga.
 She said the state is asking the jury to make huge leaps in logic as the case is missing key parts of the puzzle like a crime scene, motive and a body.
+The defense is asking the jury to acquit Williams at the end of the trial.

 Before You Leave, Check This Out